qpliu/esolang/DGOL/hs/compiler/README.md

-statements in the routine, and `call_args_count`, the maximum number of arguments of a CALL statement in the routine are all determined at compile time.  `local_variable_count`, `do_edges_iterator_count`, their corresponding array pointers, as wellas `caller_call_frame`, are stored in the `call_frame` data structure for the mark phase of the garbage collector.
+statements in the routine, and `call_args_count`, the maximum number of arguments of a CALL statement in the routine are all determined at compile time.  `local_variable_count`, `do_edges_iterator_count`, their corresponding array pointers, as well as `caller_call_frame`, are stored in the `call_frame` data structure for the mark phase of the garbage collector.
 `call_args_count` is stored in the `call_frame` data structure for callees of this subroutine to access the call arguments.